rontarrant/gtkDcoding/docs/_posts/2019-05-31-0040-messagedialog.md

 Nothing really worth talking about here.
 We’ve been here, done that, and (I don’t know about you, but I’ve) got the T-shirt.

-But now let’s backtrack and talk about…
+But now let’s backtrack and talk about...

 ## enum Constants as Variables